Sheriff: Death investigation underway in Cheatham County

 ASHLAND CITY, Tenn.
-(WKRN)– Investigators with the TBI and the Cheatham County Sheriff’s Office are working a death investigation.
+(WKRN) — Investigators with the Tennessee Bureau of Investigation and the Cheatham County Sheriff’s Office are investigating the death of a woman found in a home Sunday morning.

-Authorities tell News 2 deputies were called by to a home on the 1100 block Valley View Road around 3 a.m. on Sunday morning.
+Authorities were called by to a home on the 1100 block Valley View Road around 3 a.m.

-According to Sheriff Mike Breedlove, the body of an elderly female victim was found dead inside the home, which she owns.
-The roommate is the one that made the call.
+According to Sheriff Mike Breedlove, the body of a female senior citizen victim was found dead inside the home, which she owns.
+Her roommate is the one who called authorities.

-Cheatham County has called in TBI to investigate and the investigation is ongoing.

 The roommate has not been charged in the incident.